jundaz/jundaz.github.io/_pages/about.md

 field.
 The most significant one is the formation of complex spikes.
 This shape is usually hard to create by artist in animation.
 Despite the use in art, ferrofluid can be used in a variety of engineering area due to its physical properties.
-This project provides a implementation of ferrorfluid simulation based on paper “On the Accurate Large-scale Simulation of Ferro- fluids” by Huang, L. etal.</div>
+This project provides an implementation of ferrorfluid simulation based on paper “On the Accurate Large-scale Simulation of Ferro- fluids” by Huang, L. etal.</div>